Document and Data Control: An Integral Component of Quality Management

 Where does our documentation reside?

 Quality management is information intensive, and the number of associated documents can grow exponentially over time.
-Many quality related records require approval by signature, which traditionally has meant storing paper-based documents in physical file cabinets.
+Many qualities related records require approval by signature, which traditionally has meant storing paper-based documents in physical file cabinets.
 In a manual paper-based quality environment, it’s difficult to find documents and verify the existence of back-up files of signed records— not to mention the significant investment in storage space in order to maintain essential documentation.

 Have quality issues been resolved?